Free shipping on orders over 50€ up to 500g

 - It can be molded in any silicone mold.

-- It can be colored with resin dyes, inks, pigments, acrylic paints, micas powders.
+- It can be colored with resin colorants, inks, pigments, acrylic paints and Micas powders.

-- It can be used for pourring on canvas and give great effects.
+- It can be used for the pourring technique on canvas, giving superb effects.

 - It can be sanded and polished, although this is difficult and should be avoided.